Global: Session 2 - Minerva - B-Chaser

 Location: Rocco C.

 Today was an exciting day!
-We woke up to magnificent view, with clouds hanging at the peak of the mountain.
+We woke up to the magnificent view, with clouds hanging at the peak of the mountain.
 After a breakfast of fruit and cereal, we started to prepare for our hike of Mount Scenery, the highest point in the Netherlands.
 After an eventful wet-landing, with water up to our waists on Sabas only beach, Wells Beach.
 We took a small hike to meet our taxi.
 After a short ride, we arrived at The Bottom, the capital of the island, where we continued to hike to the top of the mountain.
-After a short rest we started hiking.
+After a short rest, we started hiking.
 At a split in the trail, some of the group decided to go straight to Windward town, while others, including me, decided to continue to the top.
-Once at the top there wasnt a very good view because we were in the clouds, but we could say that we were at the highest point in the Netherlands.
+Once at the top, there wasnt a very good view because we were in the clouds, but we could say that we were at the highest point in the Netherlands.
 On the way down we took a different path to Windward Town where we went shopping and glass making.
 At Joebean’s glass making shop we made beads and bought other cool glass items.
-After our decent back from Windward town and a quick dingy ride back to the boat we had a delicious dinner of pasta and hotdogs followed by brownookies (brownies on top of chocolate chip cookies) for Elises birthday.
+After our decent back from Windward town and a quick dinghy ride back to the boat we had a delicious dinner of pasta and hotdogs followed by brownookies (brownies on top of chocolate chip cookies) for Elises birthday.
 Tonight we are having a movie night and watching Cool Runnings.